drkvogel/cpnp/README.txt

 Timestamp precision is only to the nearest minute and should be much more precise.
 The frequency of samples for the accelerometer is very low and possibly too infrequent to be useful.
-Much of the data supplied does not overlap chronologically, leading to smaller useful dataset.
+Much of the data supplied does not overlap chronologically, leading to a smaller useful dataset.
+Some of the accelerometer data may not be useful, e.g. temp, and possilby clipsBeforeCalibr, clipsAfterCalibr

 ## Other Thoughts